 Section 05: Understand the datasets used in the missions

+In this section, we are providing you with information about Mushroom dataset and Iris dataset.
 You will read about all the details about these datasets and their attributes.
-It is an assistant section that yits information
+It is an assistant section that you will use its information to complete upcoming missions.

 Mushrooms Dataset